-Specifically, although demographic data on officers specifically stationed at the schools in this study are unavailable, available demographic data on a convenience sample of officers in the district suggest the officer sample was likely to be about 75% male and over 90% Black.
-In these data, a little under half of the officers had combined annual household incomes under \$80,000 and about 80% of officers either grew up, lived as adults, or both in the same urban community where the students attended school.
-Officers were also experienced in school settings; 75% of officers reported being school police officers for over nine years.
-Anecdotally, a number of officers in the study functioned in an informal counselor capacity in addition to their law enforcement duties, providing mentoring programs, food and clothes banks for students before school, and other supports for students, usually on their own time.
+Specifically, although demographic data on officers specifically stationed at the schools in this study are unavailable, available demographic data on a convenience sample of officers in the district suggest the officer sample was likely to be about 75% male and over 90% black.
+In these data, a little under half of the officers had combined annual household incomes under \$80,000 and about 80% of officers grew up and/or lived as adults in the same urban community where the students attended school.
+Officers were also experienced in school settings; 75% of officers reported being school police officers for over 9 years.63 Anecdotally, a number of officers in the study functioned in an informal counselor capacity in addition to their law enforcement duties, providing mentoring programs, food and clothes banks for students before school, and other supports for students, usually on their own time.
 Thus, officers were not only racially representative of students in the school, but also had similar experiences in terms of lived experience in the same city and extensive time in school settings; they may also have functioned in a more supportive role than is typical.
-It may be that the findings in this study would differ if there were greater sociocultural and ecological distance between officers and students (i.e., cross-racial mismatch and mistrust, officers living outside of the city).
-Research to replicate these findings with more substantive data on the police officers and greater demographic diversity in officers is needed to generalize these findings to other settings.
+It may be that the findings in this study would differ if there were greater sociocultural and ecological distance between officers and students (ie, cross-racial mismatch and mistrust, officers living outside of the city).
+More substantive and diverse data on school police officers is needed to generalize these findings to other settings.

-Limitations
+Strengths and Limitations

 There are many strengths of this study, including its representation of the perspectives of student stakeholders, and particularly those of students of color screened with elevated risk of aggression and clinically derived measures of school disconnection.
-Students with elevated risk of aggression are more likely to come into contact with school police than the general student population, and thus are a vulnerable population worthy of additional focus and intervention.

-Nonetheless, we focus on assets for urban, Black youth resilience as it relates to school engagement.
+Students with elevated risk of aggression are more likely to come into contact with school police than the general student population, and thus are a population that merits research attention to inform prevention efforts.
+We also take a strengths-based approach in our focus on assets for urban, black youth resilience as it relates to school engagement.
 A novel element of the study was the focus on school police, as these relationships have rarely been accounted for in studies of school engagement, particularly among high-risk students.
-This study contributes to a small but growing literature base on engagement related outcomes related to CRPs and interactions with school police officers.
+This study contributes to a small but growing literature base on engagement related outcomes of CRPs and interactions with school police officers.